 When a child misses class work due to absenteeism, efforts should be made to get the assignments and have them completed for the student's return to school.
+All student assignments will be located on their teachers' Schoology page.
 Parents must request homework assignments by 9:00 a.m.
 In most cases, it is not necessary to request assignments for one day of absence.